Krushnatawri18/My-Learnings/14-js-basics-I/js basics notes.md

 2. ``Execution phase (Code/Thread of execution)``
 - Reads code line by line and assigns the values of variables.
-- For function call, creates another function context and returns value to the function.
+- For function call, creates a function context and returns value to the main execution context from where function call is invoked.

 eg.
 ```js